-To identify, protect and preserve important natural and historic features of the Stratton landscape including:
+To identify, protect, and preserve important natural and historic features of the Stratton landscape including:

-- unique natural areas from uses that would significantly alter their unique, scenic, educational, or scientific value; - the Town's water resources; - scenic roads, waterways and scenic views; - sites of historic or geologic significance; - historic structures and designs relating to the development of Stratton Ski Resort.
+- unique natural areas from uses that would significantly alter their unique, scenic, educational, or scientific value; - the Town's water resources; - scenic roads, waterways, and scenic views; - sites of historic or geologic significance; and - historic structures and designs relating to the development of Stratton Ski Resort.

-- 1. To protect wetlands, which in turn protects wildlife habitat, the retention of surface runoff, and provides for scientific and educational values of these areas. - 2.
-To keep shorelines and banks of permanent streams in natural vegetation. - 3.
-To protect flood hazard areas. - 4.
-To protect and enhance scenic views and sites. - 5.
-To protect historic structures and sites. - 6.
-To improve the sites of the Old Town common. - 7.
-To encourage preservation of the original character of the Stratton Ski Resort.
+- 1. Protect wetlands, which in turn protects wildlife habitat, the retention of surface runoff, and provides for scientific and educational values of these areas. - 2.
+Keep shorelines and banks of perennial streams in natural vegetation. - 3.
+Protect flood hazard areas. - 4.
+Protect and enhance scenic views and sites. - 5.
+Protect historic structures and sites. - 6.
+Improve the sites of the Old Town Common. - 7.
+Encourage preservation of the original character of the Stratton Mountain Resort. - 8.
+Protect bear travel corridors (Significant Bear Areas on Significant Habitats map), forest blocks, and habitat connectors.